 Key Differences Summarized

-- Profit is money kept after expenses
+- Income vs profit: income is money received; profit is what's kept after expenses (always less).

 Common Misconceptions